tobezhanabi/Setting-up-a-contract-with-foundry/README.md

 1. forge init(to start a project with all you need)
-2. When you need an interface from chainlink here is how to install it from smartcontractkit brownie `forge install smartcontractkit/chainlink-brownie-contracts@0.6.1 --no-commit` if you face submodel 128 error do this switch to faster network and then git config --global http.postBuffer 524288000 and then git gc --aggressive
+2. When you need an interface from chainlink here is how to install it from smartcontractkit brownie --
+`forge install smartcontractkit/chainlink-brownie-contracts@0.6.1 --no-commit`
+---
+if you face submodel 128 error do this
+ - switch to faster network and then
+ - `git config --global http.postBuffer 524288000` and then
+ - `git gc --aggressive`

 example of interfaces will be aggregatorV3Interfaces that help connect to price feeds from chainlink when you pass the address, more reading here; https://docs.chain.link/data-feeds/price-feeds/addresses?network=ethereum&page=1